How to Get Started with VR: Intro to Your First Virtual Reality Project

 Virtual reality examples are impressive but scarce.
 Why so?
 We have a few reasons for you.

-- Financial restrictions.
+Financial restrictions.
 Headset sales are noticeably sinking and that’s mostly due to the price and the lack of technology updates.
 Today, VR users who are either tech enthusiasts or active gamers are still considered early adopters.
-And they also don’t rush to buy new headsets while the technology isn’t moving much forward.
+And they also don’t rush to buy new headsets while the technology isn’t leaping aggressively forward.
 The lack of implementation also leads to the public viewing VR more like a toy than a practical investment.

-- Hardware demand.
+Hardware demand.
 VR headsets of today are not only financially restrictive but also technically demanding.
 If a user decides to build a computer considering Oculus or HTC minimum requirements, this will likely cost them around $1000.
 And that’s only the consumer side.
-Developers also need to have highly powerful hardware to manage 3D modeling and VR engineering tasks.
+Developers also need to have high-powered hardware to manage 3D modeling and VR engineering tasks.

-- Physical discomfort.
+Physical discomfort.
 By its nature, most VR sets are heavy, restricting, and still don’t meet our expectations of highly immersive and convenient goggles.
 For the best VR experiences, users often dedicate separate rooms or spaces where these limitations are less visible.
-Before VR devices become mobile and compact and can be easily accessed anywhere, the adoption will keep staggering.
+Before VR devices become mobile and compact and can be easily accessed anywhere, the adoption will keep staggering along.

-- Health issues.
+Health issues.
 PlayStation and Oculus don’t recommend using headsets for children under age 13.
-Pregnant and elderly people, those suffering from heart or psychiatric conditions should consult a doctor before trying VR experience.
-People are also under risk of having seizures, dizziness, headaches, eye strain, or even blackouts during virtual reality gaming.
-It’s important to point out that most of these issues are also applicable to regular gaming and even watching TV, however the cases of severe problems are rare and preventable.
+Pregnant and elderly people, those suffering from heart or psychiatric conditions should consult a doctor before trying the VR experience.
+People are also at risk of having seizures, dizziness, headaches, eye strain, or even blackouts during virtual reality gaming.
+It’s important to point out that most of these issues are also applicable to regular gaming and even watching TV.
+The cases of severe problems are, however, rare and preventable.
 The biggest problem with engaging people in VR experiences is taking this responsibility and preparing for possible dangers.